AndresHerrera/PCA_Vowels/README.md

 ![Step 2](step2.png)

-##  Using PCA (Principal Component Analysis) for vowel prediction in images
+##  Using PCA (Principal Component Analysis) for vowel prediction in a single image

 - python prediction_vowel.py